limpkin/mooltipass/README.md

 **Can I use it on Windows/Linux/Mac?**
 Yes, as no drivers are required to use the Mooltipass.
 It is recognized as a standard USB keyboard that will enter passwords for you.
 **Can I use on my computer/laptop/phone/tablet...?**
-Most (if not all) devices (including smart phones and tablet PCs) include a USB host capable port.
+Most (if not all) devices (including smartphones and tablet PCs) include a USB host capable port.
 The Mooltipass will work with all of them.

 **How secure is the Mooltipass?**
 We are using the most secure encryption algorithms and designed our case to make physical tampering practically impossible.
 Our solution is therefore perfectly suited for individuals wanting to improve their credentials safety.